atelier-ritz/CoilSystemPython/README.md

 ## GUI Designer

-qt-designer
+qt-designer is used.

-duso apt-get install qt4-designer
+sudo apt-get install qt4-designer

 ## USB camera or Firewire Camera